Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

     Replace the `${server}` and `${port}` placeholders in the above URL with the correct server and port values for the environment being installed to (See the section [Install collaboration features]({% link enterprise-viewer/latest/install/index.md %}#collab))

-8. Copy the `openannotate-override-placeholders.properties` file to the tomcat classpath, for example, in the `TOMCAT_HOME/shared/classes` directory.
+8. Copy the `openannotate-override-placeholders.properties` file to the Tomcat classpath, for example, in the `TOMCAT_HOME/shared/classes` directory.

-9. Start Tomcat
+9. Start Tomcat.

 10. Confirm you can access AEV at `http://{server}/OpenAnnotate`.

-### Install web applications on Alfresco Tomcat {#install-webapps-alfresco-tomcat-oa}
+### Install web applications on Alfresco Tomcat {#alfresco-tomcat-oa}

 This section walks through how to install the web applications on Alfresco Tomcat (recommended for easier non-Production environment installation).